ashutoshmjain/gita/src/mathuraChap09.md

 Seeing them both share the pleasant observation, he continued  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.

 The statement invited a "head turn" from both the friends.
-A sign that he got their full attention.
+A sign - that he got their full attention.

 Each of these seven colors is a statement of separation.
 For example, Green is a signal that all the other colors left it alone - a separation occurred, yet it survived.
 What color is it that we don't see when our eyes see the peaceful Green?

 He waited a bit for the Fairy and her Friend to respond.
 Finding them silent but curious, he added - White light minus Green is Magenta.
-Anything that appears Green must absorb the Magenta out of white light that falls on it to reflect back Green.
+Anything that appears Green must absorb the Magenta - out of white light that falls on it - to reflect back Green.

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
-Let's just call it the "inverse" of Green, or "Anti-Green" !
-The key thing is -  the inverse is just another shade.
-On the face of it, we can never tell it is an inverse of something.
+Let's just call it the "inverse" of Green, or "Anti-Green" - semantics don't matter - we can call them "complimentary" too - because together they create an Identity - the white light!

+The key thing is -  the "Magenta" is just another shade.
+On the face of it, we can never tell it is an inverse of "Green".
 In fact, every observable thing is an inverse of something.
-It is like a cryptographic public-private key pair - you can never guess one from another unless you already know - like now you know Green and Magenta are complimentary.
+It is like a cryptographic public-private key pair - you can never guess one from another unless you already know.
+For example, now we know Green and Magenta are complimentary - that is the hidden "knowledge".
+Quite the opposite - when we look at Green - just communicating the name of the color is "Information".
+Information is apparent , knowledge is always hidden.
+Actions (`Karma`) are the only way to derive knowledge from the information.

-O - you mean what happened on the boat was a public view and more complexity was hidden beneath - said Fairy - her tone borderline diffident.
+O - you mean what happened on the boat was a public view aka "information" and more complexity was hidden beneath? - questioned Fairy - her tone borderline diffident.
 She was still pissed at the responses to her post last week.

 We are getting there.
 Let it sink in for a bit - he said, as he gulped the last sip from his tumbler - what we observe is the public key, but  the private key is always hidden.
 What appears trivial has certain underlying parity - it is a knot!
-The color and its anti color are tied to each other though only one appears observable.
+The color and its anti color are tied to each other.

 Ya, I am with you! - it was time for the Fairy to reflect - conscious perception is in the separation.
-A magnet personifies this idea - we can see the separation of dipoles on a magnet -  though the tenet is applicable to everything we observe or even feel.
+A magnet literally personifies this idea - we can see the separation of dipoles on a magnet -  though the tenet is applicable to everything we observe or even feel.
 Even abstract things like great riches have their inverse in extreme poverty.
 Love - hate, care - indifference,  and respect - impudence.
 Everything manifests in the separation.
 Everything is a knot - an inseparable pair.

 Exactly! - said the Angel - Now here is what they didn't teach in the classrooms - kinda secret that is still kept in the wraps.
 His voice lowered as if he was sharing a deep insight - In this separation, something potent gets locked in.
 We can't perceive this "locked-in knowledge".
 To our sensory eyes, that see only one side of the story, it appears assimilated in what we are seeing.
 This locking in of something potent -  in a knot - is root birth - manifestation as we call it!